Infinity Travel Scarf Sewing Tutorial

 Step One:

-Wash and dry your fabric.
-Knit fabrics are a bit different than quilting cotton in that they must be pre-washed and dried before using them.
+- Wash and dry your fabric.
+Knit fabrics are different from quilting cotton in that they must be pre-washed and dried before use.

 Step Two: